 In this Division —

-“document” is not limited to any restricted meaning that the term has in any written law, and it includes a document depicting information by graphic representation;
+document is not limited to any restricted meaning that the term has in any written law, and it includes a document depicting information by graphic representation;

-“former body” means any of the bodies formerly known as the Land Titles Office, the Valuer-General’s Office, the Department of Lands and Surveys, the Department of Land Administration, or the Department of Land Information;
+former body means any of the bodies formerly known as the Land Titles Office, the Valuer-General’s Office, the Department of Lands and Surveys, the Department of Land Administration, or the Department of Land Information;

-“former office” means an office in which documents were, before the day fixed under section 2(1), dealt with under the Transfer of Land Act 1893 or the Registration of Deeds Act 1856.
+former office means an office in which documents were, before the day fixed under section 2(1), dealt with under the Transfer of Land Act 1893 or the Registration of Deeds Act 1856.

 96. General transitional provisions might not apply